 Setting up the Contextual Help application

 The contextual help (which appears when you hover the mouse cursor over fields in the Record details view and such) in the Help view in Collections is normally taken from the applic#.adh files in the \texts folder of your Axiell system folder.
 These are Richt Text Format text files (one per interface language) which are unfortunately a bit cumbersome to maintain and update.
 Therefore an alternative system has been designed in which all the help texts are stored in an Axiell database, just like your catalogue records, which can be set up from Collections 1.17.
 A separate Contextual Help 1.0 application accompanies this database to allow you or us to manage these help texts in a easier way via an equally separate Collections installation.
 This Help application and database are completely separate from your regular Axiell Collections application and SQL database, but if you have installed the Contextual Help application correctly you can refer to its database in the .pbk file of the your regular Collection application, so that your regular application will retrieve its contextual help texts from the contextual help database from now on.
+Moreover, you can add self-referencing links to the help text records via an automatic procedure, so that users with sufficient access rights will be able to edit a displayed help text directly.

 Then, on the Advanced tab in the properties of the .pbk of your regular application you must simply replace the existing Help texts reference by a reference to the new .inf, so replace e.g. ../texts/applic.adh by ../Contextual Help application 1.0/data/contexthelp.inf, save the .pbk and recycle the application pool*.